ToolShedTested

 Blade Size 7-1/4″ 7-1/4″

-Rpm 5500 5500
+RPM 5500 5500

 Bevel Capacity 56° 53.5°

-Cut Depth 90 2-7/16″ 2-7/16″
+Cut Depth at 90° 2-7/16″ 2-7/16″

 Weight 7.7 lbs 7.5 lbs

-Ryobi ONE+ HP 18V Brushless 7-1/4″ Circular Saw — In-Depth
+Ryobi ONE+ HP 18V Brushless 7-1/4″ Circular Saw -- In-Depth

 Pros

-• LED cut-line indicator
+• LED cut-line indicator for better cut accuracy

 Cons

-• Motor bogs down in hardwoods
+• Motor bogs noticeably in dense hardwoods

-• Base plate not as flat as pro saws
+• Base plate not as flat as pro saws -- affects cut accuracy on long rips

-• Needs 4.0Ah+ battery for decent runtime
+• Needs 4.0Ah+ battery for decent runtime on heavy cutting

 Check Ryobi PBLCS300B Price on Amazon

-Craftsman V20 7-1/4″ Circular Saw — In-Depth
+Craftsman V20 7-1/4″ Circular Saw -- In-Depth

 Pros

-• Best bang-for-buck 7-1/4″ cordless saw
+• Best price point for a 7-1/4″ cordless circular saw

-• Full-size blade capacity
+• Full-size blade capacity -- cuts the same depth as premium saws

-• Left-side blade gives right-handers cut-line visibility
+• Left-side blade gives right-handers natural cut-line visibility

 Cons

-• Brushed motor reduces efficiency
+• Brushed motor reduces efficiency and longevity vs brushless

-• Motor bogs under heavy load
+• Motor bogs noticeably under heavy load in dense wood

-• Dust blower is weak
+• Dust blower is weak -- chip buildup obscures the cut line

 Check Craftsman CMCS550B Price on Amazon